CommE2E/olm/docs/olm.rst

 and the IV :math:`AES\_IV_{i,j}` to give the cipher-text, :math:`X_{i,j}`.

-Then the entire message (including the Version Byte and all Payload Bytes) are passed through HMAC-SHA-256, and the MAC is appended to the message.
+Then the entire message (including the Version Byte and all Payload Bytes) are passed through HMAC-SHA-256.
+The first 8 bytes of the MAC are appended to the message.

 IPR
 ---